easysoftware/developer-portal-devs/docs/Backend_tutorials/features/easy_queries.md

 If the defined easy query column name corresponds with table name and database column of queried entity, value `true` is possible to use.
 * `most_used`: Self describing option of boolean kind.
 Default value is `false`.
 * `preload`/`includes`: Define additional load of associated classes for joins purpose.
 Value is array of symbols of snake_case class names.
+If sortable trough another table is defined, it is necessary to define `includes` for that association as well.

 ```ruby